A repository of information tidbits that--as yet--have no pages of their own

 - 24 Sextilis, 5 October, 8 November--dates when the gate to the Underworld was supposed to be open

 - Roman armies did not engage on any of these days

-- It was unlucky to wed in Maius, the festival of the Lemuria (9, 11, and 13 Maius); or in the first half of Junius; or on the Kalendae, Nonae, or Idus of any month
+- It was unlucky to wed in Maius, the month of the Lemuria, or in the first half of Junius or on the Kalendae, Nonae, or Idus of any month

 - Only one permanent theatre existed in Rome during the Late Roman Republic, Pompey's theatre, built in 55 BCE.
 Until then, theatre performances were held on temporary wooden stages, which were dismantled afterward.

 - After about 85 BCE, tragedies were rarely performed; comedies were preferred